China says U.S. backs its campaign to hunt down "economic fugitives"

 Talks this week between Chinese domestic security leaders Meng Jianzhu and Guo Shengkun, and U.S. Secretary of Homeland Security Jeh Johnson also touched on counter-terrorism, intellectual property rights, maritime law enforcement and cybersecurity issues, Xinhua said.

-The U.S. Department of Homeland Security could not be immediately reached for comment, but issued a statement on its website.
+The U.S. Department of Homeland Security could not be immediately reached for comment.
+In an earlier statement on its website, the department said Johnson met with counterparts to discuss a variety of homeland security-related issues.

-"Secretary Johnson and Minister Guo agreed to a more streamlined process to repatriate Chinese nationals with final orders of removal, while applications for protection will continue to be handled in accordance with U.S. law and American values," the statement said.

-The two also agreed to increase information sharing on "foreign terrorist fighters through international databases".

-Guo said the two sides should seek cooperation in law-enforcement, and that both sides agreed they would not provide refuge to fugitives, Xinhua reported.
+Guo said the two sides should seek cooperation in law-enforcement, Xinhua said, and that both sides agreed they would not provide refuge to fugitives.

 Chinese public security authorities said the United States supported Chinese programmes dubbed "Sky Net" and "Operation Fox Hunt," which are meant to coordinate a campaign to track down suspected corrupt officials who have fled overseas and to recover their assets.